SENERGY-Platform/client-connector-lib/README.md

 Message Class
 -----------------
-Used for communication between connector-client and sepl platform.
+Used for communication between client-connector and platform-connector.

 **Important:**
 Users are not required to instantiate `Message` objects, they are obtained via the methods described in the 'Client API' section above.